Anti-war protests in Russia (2022–present): September

-On 21 September, the Vesna movement called for country-wide demonstrations in response to Putin's announcement of partial mobilization of Russia's military reserves, following setbacks for the Russian military during the Ukrainian counteroffensive in Kharkiv oblast.
-Multiple small-scale protests followed in several Russian cities, including Moscow, Saint Petersburg, Yekaterinburg, Novosibirsk and Tomsk.
+On 21 September, the Vesna movement called for country-wide demonstrations in response to Putin's announcement of partial mobilization of Russia's military reserves, following setbacks for the Russian military during the Ukrainian counteroffensive in Kharkiv Oblast.
+Multiple small-scale protests followed in several cities, including Moscow, Saint Petersburg, Yekaterinburg, Novosibirsk and Tomsk.
 More than 1,311 protesters in 38 cities had been detained by the end of the day, according to OVD-Info.

-On 24 September, anti-mobilization rallies organized by Vesna took place in many Russian cities.
+On 24 September, anti-mobilization rallies organized by Vesna took place in many cities.
 The rallies were marked by mass detentions not only of protesters, but also of ordinary passers-by.
 According to OVD-Info, more than 750 people were detained by 22:30 Moscow time.

 On 25 September, the women of Yakutsk went to a rally under the slogans "We will not give up our husbands", "No to genocide", "No to war".
 People gathered in Uosohhai, a traditional round dance symbolising the blessing of mothers for the safe return of their husbands and sons.
 The women were soon dispersed by the security forces.
 On the same day, residents of Endirey, Khasavyurtovsky District of Dagestan, took part in a rally against mobilization.
 The police fired live rounds into the air in an attempt to disperse the rally.

 In the evening of 25 September, a rally was held in Makhachkala, the capital of Dagestan.
 At the rally, protesters clashed with the police, who in turn opened fire into the air.
 By the end of the day, the protest was dispersed by Rosgvardia troops.